Former Tennis Pro Says East Bay Landlord Michael Marr Was Major Player in Scheme to Rig Foreclosure Auctions | East Bay Express

 According to one of the bid sheets, about a dozen investors agreed at the public auction to not bid on a foreclosed Shaw Street home in deep East Oakland.
 Later at the private round for the house, Marr's asssociate Casorso outbid Ditmer, who was only willing to pay an extra $18,400 for the property.

 Another bid sheet for a house on Lake Chabot Road in Castro Valley included the initials "MM."
-Ditmer said this was Marr, and that her personally took part in the illegal round.
+Ditmer said this was Marr, who took part in the illegal round.

 The trial of Marr, Casorso, and Sanchez is on its fourth day.
 Check back for updates on the trial in the comings weeks.